ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 * Headless training capability
 * Plugin extensibility

-STRINg is not optimised for interpretability not scale.
+STRINg is optimised for interpretability not scale.

 It treats neural networks not as static architectures, but as evolving structures.